 If my child is successful in gaining a place on an Intensive, can I request they board with their friends?

 We will try where we can to accommodate boarding requests, however, this is not always possible dependent on room capacities.
 The Intensive Courses are an excellent opportunity for students to meet like-minded young dancers from all around the world and we would encourage dancers to be open-minded about getting to know new friends.

 My child is boarding for the first time and could be very homesick.
 What should I do?

 We have a fully qualified pastoral team looking after the students.
 They will contact you immediately if they have concerns about your child and you will also be able to contact them.
 We do recommend you allow time for your child to settle in and adjust to boarding life and we also recommend, if possible, that they have practice runs of sleeping away from home prior to the course beginning.

 My child has been assigned to the waiting list, when will we find out whether a place has become available?

 Should a place become available for your child on the course, we will contact you.
-We normally expect a few places to become available around six/eight weeks before the start of the course and to continue becoming available up until two weeks before the start of the course when we close the waiting list.
-Should you no longer wish for your child to remain on the waiting list, please notify us.
+We normally expect a few places to become available around six to eight weeks before the start of the course and to continue becoming available up until two weeks before the start of the course when we close the waiting list.
+Should you no longer wish for your child to remain on the waiting list, please let us know.

-How many students are on the waiting list and where is my child on the waiting list?
+How many students are on the waiting list and where is my child on the list?

 We do not disclose this information.
 Should a place become available for your child, we will contact you.